ZiaCreatesIdeas/STUDY_SPHINX-MYST/doc/index.rst

 .. tabs::

-   .. tab:: Apples2
+   .. tab:: Apples3

       Apples are green, or sometimes red.
+Or blue.

    .. tab:: Pears